Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 Larger-Scar Breast Reduction Technique

 The larger-scar breast reduction technique utilizes somewhat larger incisions and more of them.
-Like the vertical incision method (above), this method also employs one incision made around the edge of the areola and another one made straight down the lower portion of the breast, from the bottom of the areola to the breast crease.
+Like the vertical incision method (above), this method also employs one incision made around the areola and another one made straight down the lower portion of the breast, from the bottom of the areola to the breast crease.

 Factors Affecting Breast Reduction Scars